Noso-Project/NIPs/README.md

-The `created` header records the date that the SIP was assigned a number.
+The `created` header records the date that the NIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.